Travelling to the Netherlands from abroad

 You are strongly advised not to travel to the Netherlands unless it is strictly necessary.

 Due to the COVID-19 pandemic, a European entry ban is in effect for some people, barring them from travelling to the European Union or the Schengen area.
-There is also a ban on passenger flights from South Africa and countries in Central and South America.
+There is also a ban on passenger flights from India, South Africa and countries in Central and South America.

 - Checklist for travel to the Netherlands